MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Copy-SPOPersonalSitePage.md

 ### How do I query the status of my copy operation?

-After the Copy-SPOPersonalSitePage cmdlet is executed, you'll receive the following information:
+After this cmdlet is executed, you'll receive the following information:

 | Property | Description |
 | :------- | :---------- |